116 new Covid cases across the north and north-east as Scottish death toll rises by 87

-A further 14 Covid deaths have been recorded in the north and north-east in the past 24 hours.
+A further 116 cases of coronavirus have been recorded in the north and north-east in the past 24 hours.

-The latest figures published by the Scottish Government showed that 136 positive cases of Covid have been registered in the north and north-east.
+The latest figures published by the Scottish Government have seen the national case total rise by 1,049 – 9% of all tests.

 -